Table of contents

 As a partnership manager, it’s your job to use partnerships as a tool that can help your company to achieve its goals.

-That means you’ll constantly need to be on the lookout for new opportunities that can help you get there – whether that’s championing new projects with existing partners or discovering new partners from scratch.
+That means you’ll constantly need to be on the lookout for new opportunities that can help you get there – whether that’s championing new projects with existing partners or discovering new partners to expand your partner ecosystem.
 In fact, we discovered that affiliate and partnership managers spend an average of 35% of their time on partner discovery (hence why we built Breezy, to help partnership managers free up more of their time for making those partnerships a success).

 2. Understand and help shape a partner’s high-level strategy

 As we’ve touched upon, any decent partnership manager will need an understanding of their company’s high-level strategy and where partnerships fit within that.
 But it takes two to tango, and a truly excellent partnership manager will keep a close eye on each partner’s high-level strategy too.